VRConservation/fba-myst/chapters/cases/pwf.md

 Plumas Wood Fiber’s model repurposes excess biomass from preventative fuel reduction and post-fire salvaging projects—material that might otherwise be burned, left to decay, or used in low-value energy applications—into a soil-enhancing product that temporarily stores carbon and improves plant-growing media.
 Commercial-scale substrate production supports wildfire mitigation and recovery by creating consistent market demand for biomass generated through fuels treatments and salvage harvesting.
 This demand can help finance additional forest management activities and incentivize contractor capacity to scale up forest-thinning and salvage operations.
 Under the planned facility configuration (two extruders operating on double shifts), Plumas Wood Fiber estimates it will utilize approximately 10,000 bone dry tons (BDT) of chips annually.
 While carbon accounting depends on variables such as avoided combustion, decomposition rates, and soil carbon dynamics, this volume represents a meaningful contribution to carbon management at the facility level.

-:::{figure} ../../figures/pwf/bunker.jpg
+:::{figure} /figures/pwf/bunker.jpg
 :name: bunker
 :height: 400px
-Peat storage bunker.
+Wood fiber storage bunker in the Netherlands.
 :::

 ## Social